CouchCMS/Documentation/src/contents/tags-reference/calendar.md

 ### week_starts

-This parameter sets the first day of the weeks as shown by the calendar.<br/>
+This parameter sets the first day of the weeks as shown by the calendar.
 It is a numeric value ranging from 0 (Sunday) to 6 (Saturday).
 If skipped, the default is 0 (Sunday).

 ## Variables